pjcj/Devel--Cover/docs/cpancover.md

 To run the system as a whole:

+  $ . ./utils/setup
+  $ build_cpancover_perl
+  $ perlbrew use cpancover_perl
   $ dc cpancover-run

 Or, for slightly more control, jobs can be run as follows:

-  $ . ./utils/setup
   $ dc cpancover-latest | head -2000 | dc cpancover

-The top level html and json is generated with:
+The top level HTML and JSON is generated with:

   $ dc cpancover-generate-html